How Design Mistakes Could Hurt Your SEO Effort And How To Avoid

 As optimizing the on-page elements is important, so is the visuals.
 Actually, a website that’s well-optimized for graphics can see anywhere between 20 to 60% of all traffic from Google.

-Therefore, in using images, if it is a must to have the textual content on the image, consider the ALT attribute (alternative image tag) – include a few words of descriptive text.
+Therefore, by using images, if it is a must to have the textual content on the image, consider the ALT attribute (alternative image tag) – include a few words of descriptive text.

 This helps to describe your visual elements accurately.
 Also, a search engine is able to understand what’s inside the image.